 The best way for you (and your friends, family and acquaintances) to help is to volunteer for the cross-partisan PA United to Amend, an all-volunteer

 Passage of the resolutions would put Pennsylvania on the official list of states calling for a limited convention of the states (under Article V of the U.S. Constitution) for the single topic of campaign-finance reform.
 Two-thirds of the state legislatures (34) must pass such resolutions for a convention to be called (governors’ signatures not required).
 So far, five states have done so.
 The convention would have the authority only to propose an amendment, which would require approval by three-fourths of the states (38) to become part of the Constitution, the same as if the measure were proposed by Congress.

-* Video on Public Financing of Elections (3)
+* Video on Public Financing of Elections from Public Citizen.
+(3)